 Feedback & Suggestions.
 DAREBEE is a people’s project.
 We vote and discuss any major (and sometimes minor) changes to the resource.
 We are all responsible for this resource in many ways and everyone’s opinion matters here.
 That’s why we keep suggestions and feedback public.
 Something important will be easily picked up on if it comes up repeatedly or if other DAREBEES boost it up or vote for the idea.
 If something requires further discussion, we bring it up again.

 This is also where you can report bugs and typos or any other inconsistencies on the website.
 Report when something isn’t working or there is a feature you would like us to implement or the type of topic you would like us to cover next.
 If you see a “like” from a DAREBEE team member on your proposal it means we have seen it and we will take it on board even if we didn’t respond to the thread (we are not always able to, due to pressure of time).

 News and Announcements.
 We don’t have comments on the resource because we want to keep it clean and light, and as accessible as possible on all devices.
-So all the comments and discussions, in case you would like to be more informed and more involved with what’s going on with DAREBEE, are happening in the Hive.
+So all the comments and discussions, in case you would like to be more informed and more involved with what’s going on with DAREBEE, are happening in the community.
 We post any news, future releases announcements and just important notices in the News section.

 Should I join?
-If you are using DAREBEE workouts on a regular basis it is generally a good idea to join the Hive simply because you can then ask questions whenever you have any and get help from people who have already been through the programs and workouts you are doing.
+If you are using DAREBEE workouts on a regular basis it is generally a good idea to join the community simply because you can then ask questions whenever you have any and get help from people who have already been through the programs and workouts you are doing.
 You don’t need to be part of the community unless you want to – we keep the help desk and support public like this so we can all learn from questions and answers – and also provide support faster.

 You are more than welcome to join our merry band and buzz along.